 Just like that, I had the permission, support, and encouragement I needed to make that singular decision that ended up changing our lives forever.

 After that weekend, I was excited to learn more about meat-free eating and began scouring the internet, reading blogs, and checking out so many books from the library.
 I very quickly realized it wasn't only meat I wanted to exclude from my life, but dairy and eggs, too.
 I continued to learn about the practices involved in creating other products like leather and wool, about vivisection, circuses, marine parks, and other ways we harm and exploit animals.
-I started to truly understand veganism for the first time in my life, and I knew it was the answer I'd been seeking.
+I started to see the big picture and truly understand veganism, and I knew it was the answer I'd been seeking.

 Random things about me:

-Outside of the kitchen, I enjoy running, yoga, rap and hip hop music, hanging out with my husband at home or at one of Asheville's many breweries, hiking the trails around Asheville, travel, reading, and writing.
-I love comedy and avoid horror movies like the plague.
+Outside of the kitchen, I enjoy running, yoga, rap and hip hop music, hanging out at home or at one of Asheville's many breweries, hiking the trails around Asheville, travel, reading, and writing.
+I love comedy, and I avoid horror movies like the plague.
 I really dislike loud noises (ugh, fireworks).
 I LOVE fall and cool, crisp temperatures (and apparently, I'm also a huge fan of parentheses).
-Now, here’s a big one… I love cats.
-All cats.
-And most of them seem to love me, too.
-We live with two cats, Sarah Kitty and Sissy.
-Both of them came to live with us about 12 years ago in Alabama, and they’ve kindly tolerated several interstate moves with us.
-There was another beautiful kitty who lived with us for the past seven years, Black Kitty, aka Princess.
-We adopted her from Mark’s parents back in 2011, and she and I were best friends.
-We recently lost her to kidney disease and miss her every day.

 I'm a totally sane cat lady and proud cat mom to two kitties, Millie and Sissy.